Ivanuku Thannila Gandam: Release

 The film released on 13 March 2015.
 The satellite rights of the film were sold to Polimer.

 Reception

 Ivanuku Thannila Gandam opened to negative reviews, but they singled out Rajendran as the highlight of the film.
-Avinash Gopinath of Filmibeat gave the film two out of five stars.
-Gopinath praised Rajendran's performance in the film who he felt carried the film.
-He also commented that Dinkar's acting as the lead needed refinement.
-Gopinath bemoaned the screenplay and felt some "unwanted sub-plots" could have been edited out.
 Sify rated the film as average.
 They appreciated Rajendran's comic acting stating "the film belongs to Rajendran".
 However they felt scenes not involving him showed that the filmmakers "tried too hard to make the film as a laughathon".
 The soundtrack of the film was described as "passable".
 Tamilstar reviewer Kumaresun gave the film two out of five stars.
 He pointed to Rajendran's comic role as "the high point" of the film.
 However he felt the "movie is amateurish, and ends up nowhere".
 M. Suganth of The Times of India rated the film two out of five stars and stated "It is a film where amateurishness is passed for attitude, and silliness, and crass dialogues... for comedy".